 The Difference Between Objectives and Strategies

 When developing objectives, you can help your employees create stronger objectives by highlighting the difference between objectives and strategies.
-While objectives are clarified tracks that outline the necessary steps to accomplish a goal, strategies are the specific actions departments and teams will need to take to reach the goals.
+While objectives are the measurable steps you take to achieve a strategy, strategies are the approaches you take to achieve a goal.

 If the overall goal is to improve brand awareness and one of the objectives is to increase brand recognition by 20% in a specific community, some strategies might include developing brand voices that effectively communicate with this group and learning where this market segment is most active online.
 Like objectives, strategies help to make actions more specific for departments, teams, and individuals so they can provide better progress toward the goal.